Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rocket uses Google’s Web Speech API

 Here’s how it works: as you complete the audio lessons and various practice drills, Rocket (in conjunction with Google’s tech), records your voice to determine the accuracy of your German pronunciation on a scale from 1 to 100.
-It’s pretty neat and the immediate feedback is super helpful for ensuring you’re using the language correctly.
+It’s pretty neat and the immediate feedback is super helpful for ensuring you’re using words correctly.

 Detailed Grammar Instruction